OfficiallyG/LIDAR-Image-Generation-and-Stitching/README.md

 git clone https://github.com/OfficiallyG/LIDAR-Image-Generation-and-Stitching
 ```

-### Laptop setup

-1. Download the interface.py an open it with a IDE and make sure to install all of the necessary import packages at the start of the code.
-2. Run the file and the interface window should appear.

 ### Raspberry Pi setup

 1. Clone the [Livox SDK](github.com/Livox-SDK/Livox-SDK2) and the [Input Remapper](https://github.com/sezanzeb/input-remapper) repositories to the device.